 My goal is helping business owners, like you, build better businesses (and lives) that they can be proud of.

 Who I work with

-I work with tech-savvy freelancers, consultants, and micro-businesses.
+I predominately work with digital and creative agencies (or freelancers).
 My clients all have a few things in common:

 - they care about the quality of their work and their employees

 - they’re open-minded, adaptable, and willing to implement new ideas

 - their total revenue is less than $10 million per year

 They can also honestly answer YES to these two questions:

 - Are you willing to feel the discomfort of putting in more effort and trying new things that will feel weird and different and won’t work right away?